-- Plan and schedule installation activities. - Convert any host-resident fonts to 300 dpi. - For channel-attached systems: Provide your host channel address to your Xerox/Xerox Ltd. representative. - Sysgen your host to print to an AFP Type1, Group 3 printer.
-Refer to your IBM documentation for further information. - For stitcher/stacker option: Work with your service representative to determine the "low wire" percent values to be displayed on the printer control console. - Provide a list of the stocks you want in your default input tray configuration.
+- Plan and schedule installation activities - For channel-attached systems: Provide your host channel address to your Xerox representative - Sysgen your host to print to an AFP Type1, Group 3 printer.
+Refer to your IBM documentation for further information - For stitcher/stacker option: Work with your service representative to determine the "low wire" percent values to be displayed on the printer control console - Provide a list of the stocks you want in your default input tray configuration

-- Review this IPS Installation Planning Guide thoroughly. - Have the required parameters defined for configuring PSF to print on the IPS.
-Refer to appendix D (channel-attached) or E (TCP/IP) in this guide for examples and explanations of these parameters. - Training - Select the personnel to undergo operator training. - Set up the operator training schedules. - Applications - Work with your Xerox or Xerox Ltd. system analyst to determine requirements for the initial applications. - In a mixed environment, where there is a variety of printing systems, discuss print quality differences with your service representative.
+- Review this IPS Installation Planning Guide thoroughly - Have the required parameters defined for configuring PSF to print on the IPS.
+Refer to the "Defining the channel attached printer to the host" or the "Defining the printer to the host: TCP/IP attachment" appendix of this guide for examples and explanations of these parameters. - Training - Select the personnel to undergo operator training - Set up the operator training schedules. - Applications - Work with your Xerox system analyst to determine requirements for the initial applications - In a mixed environment, where there is a variety of printing systems, discuss print quality differences with your service representative.